Generic selectors

 Law of conservation of energy

-The law of conservation of energy is a fundamental law of physics that states that the total energy of an isolated system (i.e. one that does not exchange energy with its surroundings) remains constant.
-This means that energy can neither be created or destroyed, but can only be transformed from one form to another.
-For example, the kinetic energy of a falling object is converted into gravitational potential energy as the object rises, and vice versa.
+The law of conservation of energy is one of the fundamental principles of physics.
+It states that the total energy of an isolated system, i.e., a system that does not exchange energy with its surroundings, remains constant over time.
+This implies that energy cannot be created or destroyed, only transformed from one form to another.

 Energy applications